Pokeglitch/poketre2/abstract-rgbds/README.md

     ...
 end
 ```
 This will assign a new Instance of the given `Struct` Interface to the given name.
-The Instance, and all of it's properties, can then be accessed via the given name.
+The Instance, and all of it's members, can then be accessed via the given name.

 Each `Struct` Interface has its own set of valid parameters.
 For the time being, please consult the source code or examples to identify them.

 ## Scope
-Unlike the above, a `Scope` will create a new object, but rather a layer of Context to handle specific scenarios.
+Unlike the above, a `Scope` will not create a new object, but rather open a lexical layer to handle specific scenarios.
 This means it will not interrupt the source code behavior while the Interface is open.
 The current predefined Interfaces are:

   * `Overload` - Used in `Struct` to assign multiple properties to the same Struct position
   * `Return` - Used in `var` and `vars` to return a value from one macro to another